Chapter 6

 Putting Him in a box this way often happens so subtly that we are

-in my life, I go to the Bible to find an answer.
-This is good.
-But this
+problem in my life, I go to the Bible to find an answer.
+This is

-her husband to receive Jesus, so she "claims" Acts 16:31, spoken
+wants her husband to receive Jesus, so she "claims" Acts 16:31,

-to the Philippian jailer: "Believe on the Lord Jesus Christ, and you
+spoken to the Philippian jailer: "Believe on the Lord Jesus Christ,

-will be saved, you and your household."
-But her husband remains
+and you will be saved, you and your household."
+But her

-unsaved, year after year.
-Many of you may have heard this
+husband remains unsaved, year after year.
+Many of you may

 I Didn't Understand This